12traits/ingestion-api-specs/source/index.html.md

 # List your games

 You will need to know your game ID in order to push data.
-You can get this ID by calling this endpoint.
+You can find it in the 12traits Dashboard or cou can call this endpoint to list all your games.

 > Request